Avoiding Notice of Hearing for a Petition for Letters

 If Notice is required under the latter, “Letters Testamentary + community property” requirement, then Notice is required “for such time and in such manner as the court may determine,” unless the surviving spouse has “in writing waived the right to administer upon such community property.”
 RCW 11.28.030

-Problem: If Decedent is survived by a spouse, either
+Problem: If Descendant is survived by a spouse, either

-Have the Petitioner be the surviving spouse or his/her written designee, or
+- Have the Petitioner be the surviving spouse or his/her written designee, or

-The Surviving Spouse to be appointed Personal Representative over the
+- The Surviving Spouse to be appointed Personal Representative over the community property, and